zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec13.md

 It is assumed that *Child Zone* is also tested by [Connectivity01], [DNSSEC08] and [DNSSEC09].
-Issues covered by [Connectivity01] (basic name server issues), [DNSSEC08] (signing of DNSKEY RRset) and [DNSSEC09] (signing of SOA RRset) will not result in messagess from this test case.
+Issues covered by [Connectivity01] (basic name server issues), [DNSSEC08] (signing of DNSKEY RRset) and [DNSSEC09] (signing of SOA RRset) will not result in messages from this test case.

 ## Inputs